swagger-api/apidom/README.md

 The purpose of ApiDOM is to provide a single, unifying structure for describing APIs across API description language and serialization formats.
-There currently exists several API description languages one can choose when defining an API, from OpenAPI, RAML or API Blueprint.
+There currently exists several API description languages one can choose when defining an API, from OpenAPI, RAML, API Blueprint or others.
 There are also many serialization formats such as XML, YAML or JSON.
 Without a way to parse these formats to the same structure, developers are required to handle each format one-by-one, each in a different way and each translating to their internal domain model.
 This is tedious, time-consuming,